Breast cancer: How to do a self-examination

 The carousel below is a step-by-step guide, with pictures, on how to perform a self-examination of the breasts.

 Knowing how the breasts usually feel can help a person detect changes that may need attention.

-Most breast cancers begin in the milk ducts.
-These are tube-like structures that deliver milk to the nipples.
+Most breast cancers begin in the milk ducts, the tube-like structures that deliver milk to the nipples.

-Cancer may also form in the glands that produce milk, called lobules.
-Individual lobules are grouped into larger structures called lobes, and each lobe is connected to a duct.
+Cancer may also form in the lobules, the glands that produce milk.
+Individual lobules form larger structures called lobes, and ducts connect the lobes.

 As this system of lobes and ducts surrounds the nipple from within, ductal or lobular cancers may affect the appearance and feel of the nipples and the areolae around them.